lgpearson1771/Memory-Bank-MCP/docs/README.md

 For questions or issues:
 1. Check the [MCP Integration Guide](MCP_INTEGRATION_GUIDE.md) for troubleshooting
-2. Review the [Implementation Summary](IMPLEMENTATION_SUMMARY.md) for technical details
-3. Examine the example configurations in the `examples/` folder
+2. Review the example configurations in the `examples/` folder

 ---

-*Documentation for Memory Bank Generator MCP Server v1.0.0*
+*Documentation for Memory Bank Generator MCP Server*